VivekJJadav/Python-Projects/README.md

-# Small though Intersting Projects
+# Small but Interesting Projects in python